yokochi47/pdbx-validation/README.md

 ## Release notes

-- **Jul 4, 2023**: Release v4.4.23
+- **Jul 5, 2023**: Release v4.4.23
 	- Update wwPDB Validation Information Dictionary to 4.373.
 	- Support NMR restraint remediation.
 	- Set _diffrn.pdbx_serial_crystal_experiment is not mandatory.
 	- Fix clean-up scripts.
 	- Fix invalid code of RDF resource URI.
 	- Strip carriage return codes from PDBo:entity_poly.pdbx_seq_one_letter_code and PDBo:entity_poly.pdbx_seq_one_letter_code_can.
-	- Transition SIFTS resource from SIFTS to PDB NextGen Archive because SIFTS site is closed.
+	- Enable to switch SIFTS resource from SIFTS or PDB NextGen Archive.
+	- Use rsync service to retrieve SIFTS resource. 'aria2c' is not necessary.
+	- Medigate issue of DAOTHER-8001: Atom names containing '_' character are unexpectedly converted to name with comma character in Mogul outliers of XML validation report.

 - **Jun 21, 2023**: Release v4.4.22
 	- Update wwPDB Validation Information Dictionary to 4.372.